Submarine communications cable: Cyber espionage and Intelligence-gathering

-Underwater cables, which cannot be kept under constant surveillance, have tempted intelligence-gathering organizations since the late 19th century.
+Intelligence-gathering techniques have been deployed since the late 19th century.
 Frequently at the beginning of wars, nations have cut the cables of the other sides to redirect the information flow into cables that were being monitored.
 The most ambitious efforts occurred in World War I, when British and German forces systematically attempted to destroy the others' worldwide communications systems by cutting their cables with surface ships or submarines.

 During the Cold War, the United States Navy and National Security Agency (NSA) succeeded in placing wire taps on Soviet underwater communication lines in Operation Ivy Bells.

-In modern times, the widespread use of end-to-end encryption minimizes the threat of wire tapping.
+These historical intelligence-gathering techniques were eventually countered with technological advancements like the widespread use of end-to-end encryption minimizing the threat of wire tapping.